-Disable Track You may also check Disable Track Alignment to disable track Alignment alignment for the volume.
-Disabling track alignment means that characters and cannot contain spaces or forward or backward slashes.
+Disable Track You may also check Disable Track Alignment to disable track alignment for the volume.
+Disabling track alignment means that the volume does not store blocks of data in alignment with the boundaries of the physical track of the disk.